Transmission: 4-Speed Manual

 Engine Number: 6704

-1928 Invicta 3-litre High Chassis Cadogan Tourer - original matching numbers car, with original body
+1928 Invicta 3-litre High Chassis Cadogan Tourer - original matching numbers car, with original paint and body

 LOW MILEAGE : 67,800 miles registered !